Short closed geodesics and the Willmore energy: The tiling induced by a closed geodesic and curvature estimates

 For each $1\leq j\leq N$ and $1\leq k \leq d_j$, the Gauss--Bonnet formula yields

-By the above cutting procedure, the set $R\vcentcolon= D\setminus (\bar B_1\cup \dots \cup \bar B_N)$ has (piecewise smooth) embedded boundary.
-Since $\Sigma$ is of spherical type, $R$ is a topological disk.
-In particular, $R$ satisfies the prerequisites of the Gauss--Bonnet formula \eqref{eq:Gauss_Bonnet}.
+By the above cutting procedure, the set $R\vcentcolon= D\setminus (\bar B_1\cup \dots \cup \bar B_N)$ has (piecewise smooth) embedded and connected boundary.
+It follows that topologically $R$ is still an open disk, cf.\ \Cref{fig:geod_tri}.
+Indeed, $D$ retracts to $R$ which implies that $R$ is connected and simply connected, thus has Euler-characteristic one.
+In particular, by construction $R$ satisfies the prerequisites of the Gauss--Bonnet formula \eqref{eq:Gauss_Bonnet}.
 Moreover, each of the vertices $b_j^k$, $c_j^k$ is also a vertex of $R$ with exterior angle $\hat\beta_j^k, \hat\gamma_j^k$, respectively, and these are the only vertices of $R$.
 The angles satisfy the relation

 The Gauss--Bonnet formula for $R$ yields

 Note that the sign of the geodesic curvature integrals in \eqref{eq:GB_R} are opposite to those in \eqref{eq:GB_triangle}.
 Thus, summing up \eqref{eq:GB_triangle} and \eqref{eq:GB_R}, we find